paulcap510/react-presentation/react-project.md

 ### Components

+- React is a component-based library.
-- React uses a components based approach.
-You write the component once and can reuse it throughout the application.
+- You write the component once and can reuse it throughout the application.
 - NOTE: Different types of components: Functional, Class, and Pure.
 Older versions use Class and Pure, but FUNCTIONAL components seem most often used today.
 - Mostly in this presentation we will focus on Functional components, but if you work with apps built with older React versions, you may see other ones.